US/EU – Steps for Whois

 Registry interface and registrar menu

-1. issue: ‘Private person’ or ‘Company’ do not cover registrant name protection properly.
+1. issue: ‘individual’ or ‘org’ in RDAP do not cover name protection properly.

 Application design